nTh0rn/nthorn/content/articles/batch_raycaster.md

 5. [Conclusion](#5.-conclusion)

 # 1. Intro
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This article explores the solutions I used in the creation of a Raycaster in Batch (.bat).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This article explores the solutions I used in the creation of a retro-style 3D raycaster in Batch (Windows .bat file type).
 Batch is, frankly, an awful and inefficient language.
 However, it can be incredibly fun to code in, and always yields interesting solutions to what are otherwise trivial problems in most languages.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The biggest hurdle with Batch is its very slow execution time and lack of floating point arithmetic.
+The solutions used for optimization and avoiding floating point arithmetic (notably the avoidance of traditional trigonometry) are explored in this article.

 ## 1.1 Demo / Source Code
 [Source code on GitHub](https://github.com/nTh0rn/batch-raycaster)